uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.28.0: July 08, 2024 =
+-New: Date Comparisons - Now you can easily compare your stats on any chart or graph.
+-Enhancement: We updated tooltips to make it easier to understand some options.

 = 8.27.0: May 29, 2024 =
 - New: Site Notes Automations addon.
 - Fix: We fixed an issue related to eCommerce abandoned checkouts.